You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [13:15]

-And when we step out into activity, this is our meditation practice, how to maintain that same imperturbable mind through all activities.
-When some circumstance causes anger to arise in your mind, it doesn't disturb your essence of mind.
-Even though you may have some agitation on the surface of your mind, in your deep mind, you still have calm tranquility.
-So the same goes for any kind of feeling or emotion. fear, jealousy, love, delight.
+And when we step out into activity, this is our meditation practice, how to maintain that same imperturbable mind through all activities. when some circumstance causes anger to arise in your mind, it doesn't disturb your essence of mind.
+Even though you may have some agitation on the surface of your mind, in your deep mind you still have calm, tranquility.
+So the same goes for any kind of feeling or emotion.
+Fear, jealousy, love,

 [21:47]

 If we don't pick anything up, then we won't have any problem with anything because we won't be mixed up with things.
-That's a kind of logical way of thinking about things.
+That's kind of logical way of thinking about things.
 That's why Buddhism has to go beyond logic.
 Our logical mind says, well, if we don't do that, if we don't pick things up, then we'll be safe.
-But there's no safety.
-That kind of attitude of not dealing with things just leaves us in a state where our mind is dwelling on right and wrong and good and bad, far from prajna.
+But there's no safety, you know.
+That kind of attitude, not dealing with things, just leaves us in a state where our mind is dwelling on right and wrong and good and bad, far from prajna.
 Prajna is essence of mind.
-Our prajna is like Buddha nature.
-It's like our total being. total round being.
-And it's like our body, you know, with a left hand and a right hand.
+Prajna is like Buddha nature, is like our total being. total round being.
+And it's like our body, you know, with the left hand and the right hand.

 [22:57]